bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 simply use the `UidProvider` component and be safe from any changes in the React context API.

 ---
-By combining the great features of Firebase, React, and React Router, I've got a nice, simple way to authenticate users in my app.
+By combining the great features of Firebase, React, and React Router, I have a simple way to authenticate users in my app.
 The new APIs provided by React Router v4 allow for my route configurations to be much more expressive and declarative.
 This makes the code easier to reason about, especially when returning to it after some time away.